PlayCover/PlayCover/README.md

 If anyone feels like this fork somehow violates the copyright (e.g., the logo), please open an issue.

+Some promises:

+1. This fork will always stay open-source and will be maintained by the community.
+2. Even if I don't have time to maintain this fork, I will leave this fork to community to maintain.
+3. Ask for maintainer's role in the community if you would like to help.

 <!-- ABOUT THE PROJECT -->
 ## About The Project